Alice Marian Ellen Bale: Career

 Bale came to prominence as an artist in Melbourne in the 1920s and 1930s, developing a reputation as one of Australia's pre-eminent flower and still life painters.
 Distancing herself from her fellow female artists who were more aligned with the suffragette movement, Bale preferred to work hard within the constraints of the traditional structures of the art world, and never left Victoria.

 An active member of the Pickwick Club of Kew, she would gather with young members, some of whom were fellow Gallery School students, for weekly discussions where they adopted the personas of Charles Dickens' characters.
 There she developed an intimacy with fellow club member Norman Brown, which came to an end by 1906 with Brown's departure and Bale's reluctance to leave her ordered family life.

 As a painter Bale did landscapes and portraits but was best known for her flower studies.
 She was able to sell her paintings and exhibit in not just Australia but also London and Paris.

 She exhibited with the Melbourne Society of Women Painters 1917–1955.

 Other activities

 Bale edited the Victorian Artists' Society's journal VAS before her efforts to reform the society in 1917 and 1918 and an election loss got her ousted as a troublemaker.
 Her friend Jo Sweatman, the last remaining female office bearer, was ousted also a few months later on an electoral technicality.
-They became foundation members of the Twenty Melbourne Painters Society, Bale holding the position of secretary until her death.
+They became foundation members of the Twenty Melbourne Painters Society, Bale holding the position of secretary until her death and was among others who declared themselves against an Australian Academy of Art proposed by Robert Menzies, including Isabel May Tweddle and Norman Macgeorge; Bale wrote to the Governor General protesting the formation of the Academy.